microsponsors/registry-contract/README.md

 Compile & Deploy in one step: `$ npm run deploy`

-* Note that dependency versions are locked for safety/ consistency.
+* Note: dependency versions are locked for safety/ consistency.
 Updates to package dependencies will happen manually on a case-by-case basis.

 ### Versioning
 This stack seems to be sensitive to versioning, so capturing details here: